Bizarro Back Issues: Batman’s Deadly New Year! (1972)

 I always like it when Matches Malone shows up.
-The fact that Batman puts on a moustache and sunglasses and goes and hangs out with criminals to rustle up information is one of the best little pulp touches to the character, and here, O’Neil and Giordano add a whole other level to it by having Matches claim that he bet someone a thousand bucks that Batman would beat the crap out of him.
+The fact that Batman puts on a mustache and sunglasses and goes and hangs out with criminals to rustle up information is one of the best little pulp touches to the character, and here, O’Neil and Giordano add a whole other level to it by having Matches claim that he bet someone a thousand bucks that Batman would beat the crap out of him.
 I can’t imagine that’s a bet Matches loses often.

 Plus, this particular appearance leads to what might be the single best entrance Batman has ever made:

 Batman.
 Not only will he punch you in the face and send you to jail, he will also cold walk up behind you and eat your dinner right off your goddamn fork.
 Fantastic.